chmadran/minishell/README.md

 * you *will* get a linker command failed error if you don't amend your Makefile at this stage to include the readline library, yes your Makefile.
 Simply add the following ```-lreadline``` to your include flags
 * Finally, `add_history` is a function that is in the stdio library and it will allow to use the up and down arroy to check previous (non-empty) inputs as it is asked in the subject to have a working history

+<h4>2.
+CREATING A TOKEN_LIST</h4>

+Now, in the global structure `g_master`, we have a variable called `t_token *token_list;`.
+This is a pointer to a the token list.
+A token is composed of (i) a type that is OPERATOR OR COMMAND, (ii) a data (the command or NULL if the token is of type OPERATOR), and a pointer to the previous and to the next tokens of the list.
+We now need to fill this token_list with the user input that has been retrieved by the readline function and stored in `g_master.line_read`.

+We will check at this stage whether there is an uneven number of single or double quotes since we can just exit directly if so.
+We do this with `is_matched_quotes` but the specificities here are 1. that if we have a backslash before the quote`\'` then it is not interpreted as an opening/closing one but as a simple character (basically as anything but a quote) and 2. that if we have a backslash before a backslash before the quote `\\'` the the first backslash cancels the second and the quote IS considered as a quote and not a simple character.
+This applies to both single and double quotes.

 </details>